Built for the Agentic Era

 The gadget itself runs no SDK.
 It displays a QR challenge, the user's paired phone signs it (via WhatsApp flow or HexaEight app), the gadget gets an authenticated session.
 Works with HoloLens 2 / Vision Pro / Magic Leap natively.

 One license, one identity, one machine.
-All six scenarios above use the same $72/core/month Mode 1 license.
+All six scenarios above use the same per-core self-install license (Personal from $20/mo, or Business from $72/core for multi-user agents).
 The form factor changes; the cryptographic primitive doesn't.
 Same crypto whether you bundle the Node.js, Python, or .NET Bridge SDK.

 Under the hood